 - Be aware of where your lights shine

 If you need to use headlamps or lights during quiet hours, invest in a head lamp with a red light option.
 It’ll save your night vision, let you see what you’re doing and not bother your neighbors.
-We have some because they were required in Havasupai (and we for sure grumbled about the people who didn’t use theirs) and now I won’t camp without one.
+We have the red light option because they were required in Havasupai (and we for sure grumbled about the people who didn’t use theirs) and now I won’t camp without one.

 - Quiet your car